You are here

 Response to Intervention within Colorado Multi-Tiered System of Supports

-The Colorado Department of Education emphasizes that Response to Intervention (RtI) lives within a Multi-Tiered System of Supports (MTSS).
-MTSS is defined as “a prevention-based framework of team-driven, data-based problem solving for improving the outcomes of every student through family, school, and community partnering and a layered continuum of evidence- based practices applied at the classroom, school, district, region, and state level.”
-MTSS supports every stakeholder through capacity-building and system development.
+The Colorado Department of Education emphasizes that Response to Intervention (RtI) lives within a Colorado Multi-Tiered System of Supports (COMTSS).
+COMTSS is defined as “a prevention-based framework of team-driven, data-based problem solving for improving the outcomes of every student through family, school, and community partnering and a layered continuum of evidence- based practices applied at the classroom, school, district, region, and state level.”
+COMTSS supports every stakeholder through capacity-building and system development.
 MTSS may be likened to a tapestry with common threads of prevention science, tiered logic, integrated learning supports, implementation science, effective teaming practices, and data-based problem solving.

 RtI is narrowly focused on the use of data, practices, and individual student systems to ensure every student makes the necessary educational growth to succeed in postsecondary settings and to advance in career pathways of choice.
 In Colorado, RtI is defined as a preventive approach to improving individual outcomes through high-quality universal instruction within a multi-tiered system that connect supports matched to students’ academic, social- emotional, and behavioral needs.